filipporeds/filipporeds.github.io/about.md

 permalink: /about/
 ---

+# Hello World,
+My name is *Filippo Rossi*.
+I write code and [make stuff](https://github.com/Qu4k).

-Hi, my name is Filippo.
-I am studing *Computer engineering* at the University of Trento.
+Currently studing CS  at the *University of Trento*.

-In my spare time I am improving my *personal project* and contributing to the *open source community*.
-I also like to get some time off the computer to take some [photos](https://www.instagram.com/filipporossi.jpg) and relax.
+I like to experiment with *new tecnology*, creating things that I then use on a daily basis.
+I am active in the open source community and I love bringing people toghether through technology.

+I also love [game development](https://filipporossi.itch.io) and game jams as a collaborative challenge for me and my friends.